jdhughes-usgs/GW3099-2024/SOFTWARE.md

     (gw3099) C:\Users\JaneDoe>
     ```

 5. We will be using jupyter notebooks in the class.
 To test if jupyter is installed and working properly use the following command.
-After entering this command, the default web browswer should open to a Jupyter Lab page.
+After entering this command, the default web browser should open to a Jupyter Lab page.
     ```
     jupyter lab
     ```